Suicide and suicide attempts are serious public health problems that can devastate individuals, families and communities.

 When a person who is at risk of suicide comes into contact with the medical community, whether in an emergency room, a psychiatrist’s office, or with a primary care physician or family doctor, the medical profession has a responsibility to help that person as it would with any another illness.
 When the proper steps are taken, nearly all suicides are preventable, which is what makes inpatient suicide so troubling.

-Clinically, suicide prevention begins with suicide risk assessment.
+Clinically, suicide prevention begins with a suicide risk assessment.
 The failure to conduct such an assessment, or a poorly handled assessment, can result in the suicide of a patient.

 Emergency departments are often faced with important decisions about the care and discharge of patients with suicide risk.
 For instance, when a hospital’s emergency department undertakes to care for a person after a suicide attempt, healthcare providers will evaluate the person’s physical and mental health.
 This is a complex, detailed, and time-consuming evaluative process informed by the physician’s training and experience.
 It is an active process in which the clinician is evaluating suicidal intent and lethality, dynamic meanings and motivations for suicide, the presence of a suicidal plan, the presence of overt suicidal/self-destructive behavior, the patient’s physiological, cognitive, and affective states, his or her coping potential, and epidemiologic risk factors.

 After a thorough assessment has been conducted, an individual treatment plan must be designed.
 Success is more likely when the treatment plan rests on a solid foundation of data and careful evaluation.
 Psychiatrists (and other medical doctors or providers) in Connecticut have a duty to involuntarily commit a patient who is suicidal or poses an imminent risk of self-harm if efforts at encouraging voluntary admission fail.
 Giving the patient evaluative process short shrift or failing to appropriately respond to the clinical presentation can be deadly.